 Groucho Marx, Chico Marx, Harpo Marx

-This pre-Code comedy film tells the story of Professor Quincy Adam Wagstaff, who is appointed as the new president of Huxley College.
+"Horse Feathers" (1932) is a classic pre-Code comedy that follows Professor Quincy Adam Wagstaff as he becomes the new president of Huxley College.

 ComedyDramaRomance